KaiYan289/RLpapersnote/README.md

 1. tensor parallel and NCCL.
 Is it the problem of xformers / tensor parallel size with too small overhead for communication?

 2. Do you have the same number of forward / backward across different ranks for training?

+specifically, for verl which hangs at NCCL version, set export NCCL_P2P_DISABLE=1 as suggested by this: https://github.com/volcengine/verl/issues/597

 201. How to check which card has ECC error: